saularraffi/Tech-Interview-Notes/README.md

 ## > Questions To Ask Interviewer

-- does the input data structure contain any of the following?
+- Does the input data structure contain any of the following?
-    - negative numbers?
+    - Negative numbers?
-    - floating points?
+    - Floating points?
-    - nulls?
+    - Nulls?
-    - elements of different same data type?
+    - Elements of different same data type?
-- can the input data structure be empty or null?
+- Can the input data structure be empty or null?
-- are there any duplicate elements in the input data structure?
+- Are there any duplicate elements in the input data structure?
-- is the input data structure sorted? in ascending or descending order?
+- Is the input data structure sorted? in ascending or descending order?
-- can I manipulate the input data structure
+- Can I manipulate the input data structure
-- if the input is a tree, is it a BST? is it a balanced tree?
+- If the input is a tree, is it a BST? is it a balanced tree?
-    - if I'm given a tree and a node, is the node guaranteed to be in the tree?
+    - If I'm given a tree and a node, is the node guaranteed to be in the tree?
-- if linked list, is it a singly or doubly linked list?
+- If linked list, is it a singly or doubly linked list?
-- if graph, are there any loops? any self-loops?
+- If graph, are there any loops? any self-loops?
-- should I optimize for space or time?
+- Should I optimize for space or time?
-- how big is the size of the input? how big is the range of values?
+- How big is the size of the input? how big is the range of values?

 ## > Python Specific